Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Over/under insights

-- Minnesota has combined with its opponents to score more than 44 points in 10 of 13 games this season.
+- Minnesota and its opponents have combined to score more than 46.5 points in 10 of 13 games this season.

-- Chicago has combined with its opponents to score more than 44 points in five of 13 games this season.

-- Monday's total is 0.3 points lower than the two team's combined 44.3 points per game average.

 Vikings stats and trends

-- In Minnesota's 13 games this year, it has seven wins against the spread.
+- In Minnesota's 13 games this season, it has seven wins against the spread.

-- When Minnesota puts up more than 25.5 points, it is 7-2 against the spread and 5-4 overall.
+- Minnesota is 7-2 against the spread and 5-4 overall this season when the team records more than 25.5 points.

 - This year, the Vikings have turned the ball over 11 times, while the Bears have forced 11.